Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

 2025.04.19 (BR)
+- Fixed random galaxy size not always remembering the right number of stars on reload.
 - Fixed a possible crash on random symmetric galaxies generation.
 - The Galaxy size can now be set to Random, with customizable min and Max.